-PennyLane comes with built-in support for two simple quantum devices:
+PennyLane comes with built-in support for several quantum devices:

 External quantum devices can be easily added to PennyLane by installing plugins.
 These plugins are installed separately, providing a rich ecosystem integrating popular quantum software development libraries with the hybrid optimization capabilities of PennyLane.

 Below are a list of official PennyLane plugins supported by the PennyLane development team.

 Qiskit is an open-source quantum software framework designed by IBM.
 Supported hardware backends include the IBM Quantum Experience.